navyxliu/leetcode/Notes.md

 Floyd's Tortoise and Hare Algorithm

 # Binary Search
 Binary search is an algorithm.
-The basic idea is that we half the search space in each trial.
+The basic idea is that we half the searching space after each trial.
-We must forget about a general template to solve all problems.
-It doesn't exist like other algorithms.
+There's no generic template to solve all binary search problems.

-The trick is we need to tell whether we inspect its neighbors during binary searching.
+The trick is we need to know whether we need to inspect its neighbors during binary searching.
-If we don't have any interaction with its neighters, we could use Template-I:
+If we don't have any interaction with its neighbors, it's safe to use Template-I:
 ```cpp
 int binarySearch(vector<int>& nums, int target){
   int left = 0, right = nums.size() - 1;